KeplerGO/epicwash/README.md

 ## Example usage

-The following steps demonstrate how to remove pre-existing and duplicate entries from the EPIC Campaign 11 catalog.
+The following steps demonstrate how to remove pre-existing and duplicate entries from the original EPIC Campaign 11 catalog file produced by the EPIC IDL code, which we will call `c11.dmc.dat`.

-Because C11 overlaps with C3, we first need to use `epicwash-prepare` to create a table that contains all the coordinates of sources that were previously added to the EPIC catalog for C3.
+Because C11 overlaps with C3, we first need to use `epicwash-prepare` to create a table that contains all the coordinates of sources that were previously added to the EPIC catalog in the C3 area.
-Such a table can be prepared as follows:
+Preparing such a table is the task of the `epicwash-prepare` tool:

 ```
-$ epicwash-prepare d14273_01_epic_c3_dmc.mrg.gz d1497_01_epic_c23_dmc.mrg.gz
+$ epicwash-prepare --output epic.fits d14273_01_epic_c3_dmc.mrg.gz d1497_01_epic_c23_dmc.mrg.gz
 ```

 This commands creates a binary FITS table called `epic.fits`.

-Next, we use the `epicwash` command to remove any duplicates, or any sources already appearing in `epic.fits`, as follows:
+Next, we use the `epicwash` command to take our `c11.dmc.dat` file and remove any sources that already appear in `epic.fits`:

 ```
-epicwash c11.dmc.dat -e ../../mast/epic.fits
+epicwash --epic epic.fits --output c11-fixed.dmc.dat c11.dmc.dat
 ```

-This produces the file `c11.dmc.dat.epicwash`, representing the cleaned-up catalog in DMC format.
+This produces the file `c11-fixed.dmc.dat`, which should not contain any duplicates!

 ## Documentation